-Most medical centers with active elective programs will not begin signing-up an outside student until late spring.
-They may accept applications as early as December 2022, but they will rarely commit to a specific course schedule until sometime in April or May frequently as late as June 2023.
+Plan to begin submitting applications for away rotations by the start of February of your MS3 year (February 2024).
+Most medical centers with active elective programs will not begin signing-up an outside student until early spring.
+They may accept applications as early as December 2023, but they will rarely commit to a specific course schedule until sometime in February-April 2024.
 Many schools will be unable to accommodate requests to complete an away elective during the end of the 3rd year (May, June).